bradley2W1DL/learn_command_line_exercises/chapter_5/readme.md

 >Please go into the temp directory?

-depending upon where you are currently you would type: `cd tmp`
+to enter the 'temp' directory you would type: `cd temp`

 >Can you go to the slash temp directory?